SixArm/mast-cell-help/topics/conclusion/index.md

 # Conclusion

-Thank you for reading this Mast Cell Activation Syndrome Guide.
+Thank you for reading this Mast Cell Help guidebook.
 I hope it can be helpful to you and your health.

 Your feedback and suggestions are very much appreciated.
 Your feedback will help the guide improve and evolve.